-2017 has been another extraordinary year for Seneca County EMS.
+2018 has been another extraordinary year for Seneca County EMS.

-We have created public awareness of the benefits of community based EMS comprised of compensated volunteers.
+We have created public awareness of the benefits of community-based EMS comprised of compensated volunteers.

 The citizens of Seneca County are aware of what EMS is, who provides it, and how it is funded.
+All of the property tax levy requests for support of our Joint Ambulance districts have passed or renewed on the first attempt.
+The citizens realize the importance of our EMS system and are willing to support it.
 The leadership at the County level, the township and village level, and the State know that we are working very hard to improve the service we provide to the public.

-We have moved swiftly during the 2017 calendar year, to get things moving in a positive direction.
-The future for Seneca County EMS is bright, and we are looking forward to 2018 with new direction, drive, and an eagerness to improve our service.
+We have moved swiftly during the 2018 calendar year, to get things moving in a positive direction.
+The future for Seneca County EMS is bright, and we are looking forward to 2019 with clear direction, drive, and an eagerness to improve our service.

 The Echo unit program continues to be a model for others to follow, and we are very proud of the level of care that we provide to our community.
-Making it a full time service shows that we are committed to success, and will continue to provide the best pre-hospital medical care whenever, and wherever, we are needed.
+Full-time service shows that we are committed to success and will continue to provide the best pre-hospital medical care whenever, and wherever, we are needed.